Becoming a U.S. Citizen

 - study for the citizenship exam

-- have a successful interview
+- interview successfully

-- appeal the exam and deal with setbacks
+- deal with any setbacks

 - help family members immigrate